Colloidal Silver: Everything Parents Need To Know

 What Is Colloidal Silver?

 Silver is a trace mineral that is naturally occurring in some foods.
-It has been estimated that humans typically consume 27-88 micrograms of silver per day in their diets.
+Humans typically consume 27-88 micrograms of silver per day in their diets.

 What Can Colloidal Silver Treat?